dpacheco0921/FlyCaImAn/README.md

 # Pipeline
 To process either 3DxT or 2DxT datasets:
-- 1) Convert tiffs to mat files (generate image data variable 'Data', and image metadata variable 'iDat')
+- 1) Convert tiffs to mat files (generate image data variable 'Data', and image metadata variable 'iDat').
-- 2) Pull extra information from metadata files ('.bin', '_vDat.mat', or '.mat' (LEDcontroler))
+- 2) Pull extra information from metadata files ('.bin', '_vDat.mat', or '.mat' (LEDcontroler)).
-- 3) Do motion correction
+- 3) Do motion correction (using [NoRMCorre](https://github.com/flatironinstitute/NoRMCorre)).
-- 4) Optional (do spatial and/or temporal resampling (this includes re-slicing for volumetric datasets and aligment relative to stimuli delivery))
+- 4) Do spatial and/or temporal resampling
+    - this includes re-slicing for volumetric datasets and aligment relative to stimuli delivery.
-- 5) Optional (stitch imaged volumes along the z-axes) (in progress)
+    - generates main metadata variable used for ROI segmentation (wDat).
+- 5) select brain pixels (generate a binary mask).
+- 6.1) format stacks for ROI segmentation.
+- 6.2) stitch (along z axis) and format stacks for ROI segmentation.
-- 6) ROI segmentation (in progress)
+- 7) ROI segmentation (in progress)
-- 7) Detect stimulus-modulated ROIs (in progress)
+- 8) Detect stimulus-modulated ROIs (in progress)

 To register image segments to local whole brain and to in vivo atlas
 - (in progress)